Paying Tax on Your Sports Betting Profits is Simple (Kind Of)

 One thing that we can say for sure is that win or lose, not many people come away from fighting with the IRS happy.
 Avoid messing with them at all costs!

 What Would Happen If I Didn’t Report My Winnings?

-Though it’s unlikely that the IRS will send you behind bars, you still technically risk jail time if you incorrectly fill out any portion of your tax form.
+Though it’s unlikely that the IRS will send you behind bars, you technically risk jail time if you incorrectly fill out any portion of your tax form.
 There’s a stronger chance that they’ll hit you with a steep fine.
-You’re also likely get audited, which is never any fun.
+You’re also likely to get audited, which is never any fun.